 A great example of this is evident in Ivory Park.
 Despite the communities’ need for roads, better sanitation and housing, the local authorities have prioritised the building of a pool.
 This can be attributed to the fact that presently, legislation in Mzansi requires local governments to spend at least a billion rand a year (5% of their infrastructure grants) on sports and recreation facilities according to the division of revenue bill.

 Despite the good intentions behind this legislation, it opens up many opportunities for corruption to thrive, even at the local level with small-medium suppliers.
 Something needs to be done to discourage local governments to do what looks the easiest way to clear the threshold- to build big, expensive projects on pieces of land they own.

-Dear Des Van Rooyen, Minister of Cooperative Governance and Traditional Affairs
+Dear Zweli Mkhize, Minister of Cooperative Governance and Traditional Affairs

 We, the undersigned, call on you to release standards on the public consultation for IDPs.
 Government institutions are duty bound by the laws of Mzansi to engage communities on policies, programmes, projects and any decisions which might affect such communities either positively or negatively.
 Public participation is an essential tool for soliciting the views of communities on all development initiatives in a manner that would minimize or avoid unnecessary conflict.

 This campaign is in collaboration with Grassroot and Right 2 Know

 Participation Rules: Our crisis, and our hope, runs deeper than December, Luke Jordan for The Daily Maverick.
 Nov 14, 2017.